 Josette French, MD - Physician

 Josette French, MD is a member of the Sault Ste.
 Marie Tribe of Chippewa Indians in Michigan.
 Her tribal roots are tied to Sugar Island on her grandmother’s side and Saint Ignace on her grandfather’s side.
-She is a board-certified family physician and the Quality Assurance and Diabetes Program Coordinator at AIHFS.
+She is a board-certified family physician and earned her ten-year recertification in 2015.
 Dr. French received her Bachelor of Science degree from Yale University in New Haven, CT in 1991 and her Doctor of Medicine degree from the University of Florida, College of Medicine in Gainesville, FL in 1995.
 Dr. French completed her family medicine residency at Oakwood Hospital in Dearborn, MI in 1998.
 She has worked at AIHFS since 1998 and is dedicated to trying to lessen the health disparities seen in the Native community.
 In her leisure time, she enjoys spending lots of time with her family, getting outside to walk and bike as much as possible, relaxing on Michigan’s beautiful beaches, and staying centered with daily meditation and yoga.

 Martha Hinojosa - Youth Program Coordinator